Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) is a short-term, goal-oriented psychotherapy treatment that takes a hands-on, practical approach to problem-solving.
 Its goal is to change patterns of thinking or behavior that are behind people’s difficulties, and so change the way they feel.
 It is used to help treat a wide range of issues in a person’s life, from sleeping difficulties or relationship problems, to drug and alcohol abuse or anxiety and depression.
 CBT works by changing people’s attitudes and their behavior by focusing on the thoughts, images, beliefs and attitudes that are held (a person’s cognitive processes) and how these processes relate to the way a person behaves, as a way of dealing with emotional problems.

-An important advantage of cognitive behavioral therapy is that it tends to be short, taking five to ten months for most emotional problems.
+An important advantage of CBT is that it tends to be short, taking five to ten months for most emotional problems.
 Clients attend one session per week, each session lasting approximately 50 minutes.
 During this time, the client and therapist are work together to understand what the problems are and develop new strategies for tackling them.
 CBT introduces patients to a set of principles that they can apply whenever they need to, and that’ll last them a lifetime.

 Cognitive behavioral therapy can be thought of as a combination of psychotherapy and behavioral therapy.
 Psychotherapy emphasizes the importance of the personal meaning we place on things and how thinking patterns begin in childhood.
 Behavioral therapy pays close attention to the relationship between our problems, our behavior and our thoughts.
 Most psychotherapists who practice CBT personalize and customize the therapy to the specific needs and personality of each patient.